-A higher credit limit, left unborrowed, will benefit key scoring factor
+Having a higher credit limit, and not using it, will help a key scoring factor

 Dear Opening Credits,